 You may long to read studies announcing that an impending marital split won’t affect the kids.
-Most divorcing parents would love to find evidence that divorces don’t mark kids.
+Most divorcing parents would love to find evidence that a divorce will not hurt their kids.
 But even common sense tells you that isn’t true.

 Divorce is stressful for everyone involved, including kids from tots to teens.
 But the way you and your spouse handle your divorce will either make the process less painful for them.
 Or it will make it harder.

 It has been our experience that much younger children tolerate divorce between adolescent children or teenage children.
 The older the children are when the divorce occurs the more likely they will be affected and potentially act out in negative and destructive ways.
 This is particularly true if the divorce is the result of an affair by one of the parents.
 Let’s look at how divorce affects children.